Eugene Lang College offers the Bachelor of Arts in

-Lang students who don't want to choose between a liberal arts education and a studio program in art or music can enter the university's five-year dual-degree BA/BFA program and complete both a bachelor of arts degree at Lang and a BFA at either Parsons The New School for Design or The New School for Jazz and Contemporary Music.
+Lang students who don't want to choose between a liberal arts education and a studio program in art or music can enter the university's five-year dual-degree BA/BFA program and complete both a bachelor of arts at Lang and a BFA at either Parsons The New School for Design or The New School for Jazz and Contemporary Music.

-Lang students can also take advantage of combined bachelor's-master's degree programs offered with some of the university's graduate schools, which can accelerate a student's progress toward completion of a master's program.
+Lang students can also take advantage of combined bachelor's-master's degree programs offered with some of the university's graduate schools, which can accelerate their progress toward completion of a master's program.
 See the information about bachelor's-master's programs below.

 General Degree Requirements at Eugene Lang College